Treatment for anal fissures

-The goal for the treatment of anal fissure is to lower the pressure on the anal canal by making stools soft and to ease discomfort and bleeding.
+Treatment for anal fissures in Western medicine is either palliative or surgical.
+The goal of the treatment of anal fissures is to lower the pressure on the anal canal by making stools soft and to ease discomfort and bleeding.

 Anal fissures often heal within a few weeks if you take steps to keep your stools soft, such as increasing your fiber and fluid intake.
 Soaking in warm water for 10 to 20 minutes several times a day, especially after a bowel movement, can help relax the sphincter and speed healing.

 If symptoms persist, you will likely need additional treatment.

 Nitroglycerin (Rectiv) is used topically to increase blood flow to the fissure, accelerate healing, and relax the anal sphincter.
 Nitroglycerin is generally considered the drug of choice when other conservative measures fail.
 Side effects can include severe headaches.

 Topical pain relief creams such as lidocaine hydrochloride (xylocaine) can help relieve pain.

 Injection of botulinum toxin type A (botox) to paralyze the anal sphincter muscles and relieve spasms

 Hypertension medicines such as nifedipine, Procardia, or Cardizem can help relax the anal sphincter.